arun0009/sandboxy/README.md

 1. Import your OpenAPI specifications
 2. Get instant mock endpoints with stateful data
 3. Test your APIs with the built-in tester
-4. Monitor mock server status and logs
-5. Use realistic generated data for testing
+4. Use realistic generated data for testing

 ## API Endpoints